If I live, I’m the Qur'an’s servant evermore,

 Barks has transformed the gender-neutral ‘yār’ (which could be interpreted as the Beloved, a friend, a partner in mysticism or romance, and more) into ‘woman,’ thereby precluding a spiritual reading of this poem.
 He has also added ‘lives with you’, sexualizing the spiritual metaphor, while erasing references to Abū Jahl and Abū Lahab.

 This mistranslation and de-contextualization has done immeasurable harm to the common understanding of Rumi.
-Anyone who reads these translations would wonder if Rumi was Muslim at all.

 Perhaps they may go to Google, where find this answer:

-Thousands have seen this answer, how many were mislead, and sent astray?
 How many Muslims will never look into Rumi again, after being presented with distorted and outright false translations of his work?

 This is what Rumi had to say about his religion:

-I’m the dirt of Muhammad the chosen one’s door.
+I’m the dirt of Muhammad’s door.

-both the person and what they said, I abhor!
+both him and his words, I abhor!